David S. Alavi, PhD

 specification, and claims.
 Such a full-blown, formal application is

-referrd to as a non-provisional application.
+referred to as a non-provisional application.

 -

-- The writtenspecification
+- The written specification

-description of your invention; 4) brief descriptions of the drawings; 5) detailed
+(3) a summary; (4) brief descriptions of the drawings; (5) detailed

 description of the invention in its preferred and alternative embodiments;

-and 6) an abstract.
+and (6) an abstract.
 The written specification must disclose the invention

 in sufficient detail that a "person of ordinary skill in the art" could practice